oking02/surfe-challenge/README.md

 ### Configuration

-The service uses a few envar to configure how it runs:
+The service uses a few environment variables to configure how it runs:

-There are default that will work out the gate.
+There are defaults that will work out the gate.

 - `HTTP_PORT` - port to use with the http server
-- `STORAGE_DRIVER` - what type of storage will be used
+- `STORAGE_DRIVER` - type of storage will be used.
 - `USER_DATA_LOCATION` - location of users.json file to be loaded on bootstrap
 - `ACTION_DATA_LOCATION` - location of actions.json file to be loaded on bootstrap